Search the site

 Explore by boat for a week or a day, paddle your way along the backwaters.
 Find organised boat trips, boating holidays, hire a boat for the day, or go canoeing and paddle boarding.

 The birds, plants and animals of the Broads draw tourists here from all over the world.
-The swallowtail, Britain’s largest butterfly, and the Norfolk hawker dragonfly are found only in the Broads.
+The Broads are especially famous for wildlife including the swallowtail, Britain’s only native butterfly of its kind, and the Norfolk hawker dragonfly.
 With a quarter of the park receiving international designation for its biodiversity, conservation of the Broads is hugely significant to the biodiversity of the UK.
 In fact, it is Britain’s largest protected wetland.

 Discover the Broads’ wildlife, go otter and kingfisher spotting and get to know dragonflies.
 Check out what wildlife you can spot this summer.